 A bank account will probably pay less than 2% interest, so offsetting this cash against your home mortgage is the ideal way to maximize your return tax free.

 - Fixed interest

-Prices can fluctuate with changes in the interest rate and market expectations.
-The ASX has got a great education module on investing in general but has a good part about bonds.
+Prices can fluctuate with changes in interest rate, and market expectations of the same.
+The ASX has got a great education module on investing in general, but has a good part about bonds.

 Buy/Sell Spread – How much will you lose when buying and selling due to the difference in prices between the two